 3. Independent advice is the best advice

 Whether your DPO is necessary by law or not, the GDPR guidelines require your DPO to be an independent entity within your business.
-Even if you appoint one of your current employees as a DPO instead of bringing in new talent, your DPO should be an independent voice working on behalf of your data subjects.
+Even if you appoint one of your current employees as a DPO instead of bringing in new talent, your Data Protection Officer should be an independent voice working on behalf of your data subjects.
 An objective, independent source of advice is always a valuable information provider and will ensure the interests of your data subjects won’t be threatened by the interests of your company.

 4. Privacy is hot!